 The launch of the app was pretty successful and initially generated more or less 75K downloads.
 When that particular holiday season came to an end, more than 100,000 wish lists were made by children consisting of 1.7 million gift items.
 The total sales potential was $92.3 million.
 Impressive!
 Is it not?

 M&M’s Eye-Spy Pretzel

 To market their product, M&M also made use of gamification marketing during their launch of new pretzel-flavored candy.
-The strategy was based around an eye-spy game that was published on their social media platform(Facebook).
+The strategy was based on an eye-spy game published on their social media platform(Facebook).
 The game involved a graphic consisting of several multi-colored M&M bounties.
 They urged their followers to find the little pretzel candy among the others.
 The game was both fun and fab.

 Due to the high-quality graphic content and fun challenge, many people started paying attention to it.
 And it went viral by leaps and bounds.
 This game devised by M&M received more than 25K likes, 10K comments.
 And more or less 6K shares.
 Great, right?

 Nike devises nike+ fuel bands for their customers to track their fitness and improve it.
 These fuel bands do not only provide value to the customers of Nike.
 But it also helps Nike to collect helpful information about the customers.
 The personalized data that Nike gathers through these fuel bands support Nike in their marketing campaigns.
 It also enables the creation of targeted content.

 Nike+ fuel bands give incentives to users for using fitness tracking devices.
 They also offer incentives to users for competing with others while gymming or sprinting.